-TIPTON COUNTY, Tenn. — The trial for a former pastor accused of sexually assaulting several boys will begin on Monday.
+TIPTON COUNTY, Tenn. — The trial for a former pastor accused of sexually assaulting several boys is now underway.

-Ronnie Gorton, the former pastor of Awakening Church in Atoka, faces 47 charges including 16 counts of statutory rape.
+Ronnie Gorton, the former pastor of Awakening Church in Atoka, is facing 47 charges, including 16 counts of statutory rape.

 The allegations against Gorton first became public after deputies showed up to his home January 31 while responding to a report of a suicidal man.